evoteum/ubuntu-image-builder/README.md

 [//]: # (Must not have its own title)
 [//]: # (A detailed description of the repo)

+> [!IMPORTANT]
+> **Failed Experiment**
+> We were unable to persuade ununtu-image to work, even with the example image definition provided in the
+> documentation.
+>
+> Even if we had managed to make it work, it would still have required manually imaging all hosts, which is a pain.
+> We decided to use [Tinkerbell](https://tinkerbell.org/) instead.
+>
+> This repo is left in place because failure is a better teacher than success.

 Generates custom cloud-init configurations from YAML templates, then uses https://github.com/canonical/ubuntu-image to build unique images for each Ubuntu server.